rubinakarkii/generate-dummyf/README.md

    simplifies the process of creating sample data files for testing, development, and other purposes.

 ## Features ##
-   Generate dummy data files in JSON, Excel, DOCX, TXT, and CSV formats.
-Customize the structure of the generated files.
-Easily specify the file size and  data types.
+   Generate dummy data files in Json, Xlsx, Docx, Txt, and Csv formats.
+Easily specify the file size, the structure (columns and their data type) of files, path for saving your output file.
 Generate a file with random data for a wide range of use cases.

+   **NOTE**: "file_size" is a mandatory argument for each generate_* function

 ## Installation ##
    You can install the package using pip: